John Michael Montgomery: 2005–2024: Time Flies and retirement

 Although he released no further albums, Montgomery continued to tour throughout the 2010s.
 One such concert during the former year was held at Naval Air Station Pensacola in Pensacola, Florida.
 In 2010, he founded a company called Montgomery Mix Pro, with intent of assisting new artists in creating material and assessing demo recordings to promote themselves.
 He said that both this venture and the founding of his own label were in response to his perception that the country music industry was more focused on making money and appealing to demographics, as opposed to creating music that was desired by fans.
 In 2011, Montgomery performed with Lorrie Morgan at Pine Knob Music Theatre in suburban Detroit.
 According to The Flint Journal, Montgomery considered himself a fan of Morgan's music, as well as that of Keith Whitley, to whom she is a widow.
 At the time, he also expressed interest in creating a live album interspersed with stories about the creation of each song.

 In 2016, he said in an interview with the El Paso Times that he still enjoyed touring despite having not released new music in several years because he "love[d] to get on stage".
 He once again underwent vocal cord surgery in 2019, this time to remove a polyp that had formed on one of his vocal cords.
 Montgomery's tour bus overturned in a road accident near the Kentucky-Tennessee state line in 2022.
 The accident broke several of Montgomery's ribs.
 Soon after the accident, Montgomery released a statement on Facebook that he was successfully recovering from the accident.

-In January 2024, Montgomery announced that he would retire from touring at the end of his 2024-25 tour schedule, although he did not give a reason.
+In January 2024, Montgomery announced that he would retire from touring at the end of his 2024–25 tour schedule, although he did not give a reason.
 That same year, he joined Post Malone on the stage of the Grand Ole Opry for a rendition of "Be My Baby Tonight" to honor Post Malone's debut at that venue.
-Montgomery's final concert will occur in December 2025, at Rupp Arena in Lexington.
+Montgomery's final concert occurred on December 12, 2025, at Rupp Arena in Lexington.